mickyecko/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

- script that counts the number of directories in the PATH.
+ script that lists all local variables and environment variables, and functions